demisto/dockerfiles/README.md

 ## Build configuration
 The build script will check for a `build.conf` file in the target image directory and will read from it `name=value` properties.
 Supported properties:

 * **version**: The version to use for tagging.
 Default: `1.0.0`.
-Note: that additionally, the CircleCI build number is always appended to the version as a revision (for example: `1.0.0.15519`) to create a unique version per build.
+See [Dynamic Versioning](#dynamic-versioning) for non-static versions. #Note: that additionally, the CircleCI build number is always appended to the version as a revision (for example: `1.0.0.15519`) to create a unique version per build.
 * **devonly**: If set the image will be pushed only to the `devdemisto` org in docker hub and will not be pushed to the `demisto` org.
 Should be used for images which are for development purposes only (such as the image used in CircleCI to build this project).
 * **deprecated**: If set the image will be listed as deprecated in the deprecated_images.json file and the image will be forbidden form using in the integrations/automations.
 * **deprecated_reason**: Free text that explain the deprecation reason.

+## Dynamic Versioning
+It can be convenient to set the version of the docker image dynamically, instead of as an entry in build.conf.
+For example, if the docker image is meant to track a particular package, the version of the image should always be the same as that package.
+Dependabot relocking the dependencies can cause the real package number and the entry in build.conf to fall out of sync.

+As a solution to this, you can add a `dynamic_version.sh` file to the image's folder.
+This will be run in the built docker container, and the result will be used to set the image's version in dockerhub.
+See [here](https://github.com/demisto/dockerfiles/blob/master/docker/demisto-sdk/dynamic_version.sh) for an example.

 ## Base Python Images
 There are 4 base python images which should be used when building a new image which is based upon python: